loomnetwork/loom-sdk-documentation/docs/ja/intro-to-loom.md

 ![Map Accounts](/developers/img/deploy-to-loom-dashboard.png)

-### Deposit Loom to Plasmachain
+### Deposit Loom to Basechain

-From the left pane, click on the "Deploy to Plasmachain".
+From the left pane, click on the "Deploy to Basechain".
 You will be redirected to a page similar to the one below:

 ![New Account Options](/developers/img/deploy-to-loom-deposit-loom.png)

-Notice that, in order to deploy to Plasmachain, you need to stake some LOOM.
-Click on the "Deposit more Loom to Plasmachain" and follow the instructions.
+Notice that, in order to deploy to Basechain, you need to stake some LOOM.
+Click on the "Deposit more Loom to Basechain" and follow the instructions.

 ### Adding the Public Keys